-- There is a significant opportunity for the Colleges to increase their participation rates by enrolling a higher proportion of service area residents.
-Furthermore, by enrolling more service area residents and supporting students to reach their educational goals, the Colleges have an opportunity to increase the educational attainment within the service area. - There is a significant opportunity for the District to capture more first-time college students from its feeder high schools.
+- > There is a significant opportunity for the Colleges to increase their participation rates by enrolling a higher proportion of service area residents.
+Furthermore, by enrolling more service area residents and supporting students to reach their educational goals, the Colleges have an opportunity to increase the educational attainment within the service area. - > There is a significant opportunity for the District to capture more first-time college students from its feeder high schools.

-- Enrollment trends (i.e. participation rate, capture rate from feeder high schools) - Productivity and WSCH generation
+- > Enrollment trends (i.e. participation rate, capture rate from feeder high schools) - Productivity and WSCH generation

-Support each Colleges' effort for addressing basic skills and/or ESL needs for students.
+Support each Colleges' effort for addressing basic skills needs.

-- > During the fall 2014 term, approximately 37% of English WSCH and 22% of mathematics WSCH was attributable to below college level courses. - CAASP scores of students within the Districts top feed high schools suggest that 52% of students met or exceeded standards for English and 25% met or exceeded standards for mathematics. - > SBCCD student cohorts from 2005-06 to 2009-10 had an average completion rate/SPAR of 37.2% within 6 years of entry, while the statewide average completion rate/SPAR was 48.1%
+- During the fall 2014 term, approximately 37% of English WSCH and 22% of mathematics WSCH was attributable to below college level courses. - > CAASP scores of students within the District's top feeder high schools suggest that 52% of students met or exceeded standards for English and 25% met or exceeded standards for mathematics. - > SBCCD student cohorts from 2005-06 to 2009-10 had an average completion rate/SPAR of 37.2% within 6 years of entry, while the statewide average completion rate/SPAR was 48.1% - > The remediation sequence may take some students as long as two years to complete and reach college-level English or mathematics.